 - abdominal compartment syndrome

 History and etymology

-The definition of SIRS was created during the 1992 meeting of the American College of Chest Physicians and the Society of Critical Care Medicine 1.
+The definition of systemic inflammatory response syndrome was agreed during an August 1991 consensus meeting of the American College of Chest Physicians (ACCP) and the Society of Critical Care Medicine (SCCM), convened at Northbrook, Illinois, the headquarters of the ACCP 1.

 - 1. Bone RC, Balk RA, Cerra FB, Dellinger RP, Fein AM, Knaus WA, Schein RM, Sibbald WJ.
 Definitions for sepsis and organ failure and guidelines for the use of innovative therapies in sepsis.
 The ACCP/SCCM Consensus Conference Committee.
 American College of Chest Physicians/Society of Critical Care Medicine.
 (1992) Chest.
 101 (6): 1644-55.
 Pubmed